RosaleeKnight/study-notes/information-technology-terminology.md

 **Resource:** On a network, any device that clients can access, such as printers or shared drives.

 **Resource Monitor:** A Windows utility that allows visualization of processes in the operating system.

+**Resource Pooling:** The ability of a cloud provider to combine resources from multiple physical computers to appear to be one combined resource that is available to clients.

+**Rrestore Point:** A point in time that the operating system or files can be recovered from in the event of data loss or corruption.

+**Ribbon Cartridge:** The container that holds the printer ribbon.

+**Ring Topology:** A physical network topology that has computers connected in a ring shape.

+**Riser Card:** An expansion card that allows for other expansion cards to be inserted into it.

+**Risk:** The potential of failure or undesirable consequences.

+**Risk Analysis:** The process of analyzing proposed changes for the possibility of failure or undesirable consequences.

+**RJ (registered jack):** A connector type for twisted pair cabling where telephone cabling uses an RJ-11 connector and network cabling uses an RJ-45 connector.

+**RJ-11:** Registered Jack 11, a two-pair (four-wire) plastic connector for the ends of twistedpair copper cabling.